merlinepedra/ShellcodeTemplate/Readme.md

 # Shellcode Template

-A easily modifiable shellcode template for Windows x64/x86
+An easily modifiable shellcode template for Windows x64/x86

 ### How does it work?
 This template is heavily based on [Austin Hudson's (aka SecIdiot)](https://twitter.com/ilove2pwn_) [TitanLdr](https://github.com/SecIdiot/TitanLdr)